-Torque wheel lug nuts before first road use and after each wheel removal.
-Check and re-torque after the first 10 mi (16 km), 25 mi (40 km), and again at 50 mi (80 km).
-Check periodically thereafter.
+Tighten wheel lug nuts to the correct torque before the first use and after each wheel removal.
+After a wheel is installed, check and torque the lug nuts after the first 10 miles (16 km), 25 miles (40 km), and 50 miles (80 km).
+Check the lug nut torque periodically thereafter.